ryandrewjohnson/react-localize-redux/README.md

 ### Setting the language

-Set the current language for your app by dispatching the `updateLanguage` action.
+Set the current language for your app by dispatching the `updateLanguage` action creator.

 ```javascript
 import { updateLanguage } from 'react-localize-redux';